 One of the most common issues I see in new traders is that they want to go full-time right away.
 As soon as they study the stock market for a few months and open their first trading account, they think they are ready to quit their 9-5 and trade full-time.
 Developing expertise in trading is no different than any other job.
 Surgeons don’t just start doing surgery after a few months of training.
 They study for years before they ever lift a scalpel.

 Trading is the same.
 You may not need quite as many years of training as surgeons, but you still need many months of studying and refining your strategy to become consistently profitable.
 However, there is no other profession that gives you more freedom and independence than trading.
 The pain and obstacles are worth it.
-We will talk more about how to trade the stock market full-time on our Youtube Live on Wednesday.

 In the meantime, here are 3 crucial things you must have done before you trade full-time:

 1. Be Profitable Over An Extended Period of Time

 Trading is a game where a few days of bad decision making can wipe out months of successful trading.
 So many traders make the mistake of quitting their job after having 1-2 profitable months of trading.
 You have to prove that you can be consistent and disciplined over an extended period of time.
 You need to demonstrate that you can be consistently profitable for at LEAST 6 months, some might say longer.

 When I started trading I’d have 2-3 months where I’d think I was on top of the world and no one was a better trader than me.
 Then I would give back my grains with a few bad trades.
 The point is that you can never get too excited over a few good weeks of trading.
 You need to focus on your longer-term PNL trend in order to assess if you are ready to trade full-time.

 2. Have At Least 1 Years Savings/Additional Streams of Income